lykhonis/flutter_billing/README.md

 [Android](https://developer.android.com/google/play/billing/billing_integrate.html).

 This plugin implements in app purchases rather than Android Pay or Apple Pay.
-Both Aplle and Google collect fees upon each successful transaction made using this plugin.
+Both Apple and Google collect fees upon each successful transaction made using this plugin.

 *Warning*: This plugin is still under development, some billing features are not available yet and testing has been limited.